fuhrwerk/cytodata-hackathon-2023/README.md

 ### Accessing notebook via Puhti web interface

 1. Login to [Puhti web interface](https://www.puhti.csc.fi/public/login.html)
-2. Login with CSC or course credentials (Users should have accepted Puhti service in [myCSC](https://my.csc.fi/welcome) page under a course ( or own) project before using this service).
+2. Login with your CSC account (or Haka/Virtu) (Users should have accepted Puhti service in [myCSC](https://my.csc.fi/welcome) page under a course ( or own) project before using this service).
 Login page is as shown below:

 <img src="./puhti_web.png" width="80%">